 Be confident in your abilities.
 Get out there and capture what you love whether you use your cell phone, point-and-shoot, DLSR or video camera.

-That’s it folks, our cut and dry, travel photography camera gear list formed out of the forge of painful experience and years of trekking with a camera in hand.
+That’s it folks – our travel photography camera gear list from years of trekking with a camera in hand.